DevelopmentArc/react-indepth/life_cycle/birth_mounting_indepth.md

 ![React Element Tree](react-element-tree.png)

 With the potential for an *n* depth tree of Elements, each of the instances need to go through their own entire life cycle process.
-Each child Element defined in the return `render()` will be constructed,

 ## Post-mount with `componentDidMount()`